kubermatic-labs/gman/CONTRIBUTING.md

 ## Reporting a security vulnerability

 Due to their public nature, GitHub and mailing lists are not appropriate places for reporting vulnerabilities.
-If you suspect you have found a security vulnerability in rkt, please do not file a GitHub issue, but instead email security@Kubermatic.com with the full details, including steps to reproduce the issue.
+If you suspect you have found a security vulnerability in gman, please do not file a GitHub issue, but instead email security@kubermatic.com with the full details, including steps to reproduce the issue.

 ## Getting Started